Current Site Information

 Current Site Status

 Construction of the cleanup was completed in March 2010.
 Since then maintenance and monitoring activities such as mowing and sampling the groundwater are being performed.
-In addition to the regular maintenance, EPA will perform a comprehensive review of the cleanup to ensure that the cleanup remains fully protective of human health and the environment.
-This review, required by law, will include an inspection and review of monitoring data.
-The results of the review will be available in a report, a five-year review report, in July 2013.
+In addition to the regular maintenance, EPA performed a comprehensive review of the cleanup to ensure that the cleanup remains fully protective of human health and the environment.
+This review, required by law, included an inspection and review of monitoring data.
+The results of the review were made available in the August 2013 Five-Year Review Report.
+The report concluded that the remedy is currently protective, but additional monitoring will be required to ensure future protectiveness.

 The Metal Bank Superfund Site, a ten acre property on the Delaware River, is a former scap metal and transformer salvage facility located at 7301 Milnor Street in an industrial area of northeastern Philadelphia, Pennsylvania.
 The Site is bordered by Cottman Avenue on the west; Milnor Street on the north; a recycling company and salvage yard on the east; and the Delaware River on the south.
 A stormwater outfall owned by the City of Philadelphia at the southern end of Cottman Avenue empties into a mudflat west of the Metal bank site.
 The Quaker City Yacht Club is located west of the mudflat.